hiveopolis/brood-hostside/README.md

 * the ABC comb firmware runs a micropython interface (with other chibiOS RTOS threads in the background to handle all the sensors and actuators).
-* to obtain current status we use the library `pyboard`.
+* to obtain current status and control actuators we use the library `pyboard`.

 * the script `abc_read` is the key entry point to all sampling, without actuation.
 It is parameterised by a config file, which is passed on the